gzy2747/domain-lite-chatbot/README.md

 The app uses **TinyLlama 1.1B Chat** via the HuggingFace Inference API for novel in-domain questions, with rules and caches so common cases are fast and scope is enforced.
 No model is downloaded — the container makes HTTP calls to HuggingFace's hosted endpoint.

 * **When the model is called**
   Only when the user message is in-domain and not handled by the rules below.
-The prompt uses the ChatML format and includes: **role/persona** (introductory analytics assistant), **positive constraints** (topics the bot can answer), **≥3 few-shot examples** (mean, variance, correlation + one out-of-scope refusal), and an **escape hatch** (respond exactly with the refusal phrase when unsure or out-of-scope).
+The prompt uses the ChatML format and includes: **role/persona** (cat behavior expert assistant), **positive constraints** (topics the bot can answer), **≥3 few-shot examples** (knead, bring dead animals, purr + one out-of-scope refusal), and an **escape hatch** (respond exactly with the refusal phrase when unsure or out-of-scope).

 * **Before the model**
   Response cache → instant reply for repeat questions.
-Exact matches to 15 canonical in-domain questions → pre-defined answers (no API call).
+Exact matches to 15 canonical cat behavior questions → pre-defined answers (no API call).
 Safety keywords → fixed gentle signpost.
 Out-of-scope keywords (regex) → refusal phrase.
 Greetings → fixed welcome message.

 * **After the model (Python backstop)**
   A regex + keyword backstop runs on the generated text; if it detects out-of-scope or safety content, the reply is replaced with the refusal or safety message (defense-in-depth).